 We’re all in this together – just slightly further apart

 Keeping us all healthy & safe is priority.
 The SLCC recognizes we all feel differently about the new norm.
 To make sure everyone feels safe when visiting our centre, we’re here to tell you what our health & safety precautions entail, so you know what to expect when you visit.

 Masks are mandatory for staff and guests of all ages who visit the SLCC.
 Children still in strollers do not have to wear masks.

 At 30,000 square feet, the SLCC is an indoor attraction that accommodates physical distancing with ease.
 Inside the building, guests will discover towering cedar Welcome Figures, striking art installations and artifacts, a spacious gift shop experience, and goods from the Thunderbird Café that can be enjoyed in the Istken Hall, now set up for diners to take in the mountain views.
 Outside the SLCC, guests can explore the Salish Stroll, a crushed gravel path meandering our five acres of forest.

 We recognize that there are many levels of comfort as our communities reopen.
-Museum visitor numbers will be limited, and we are reserving 10am to 11:00am daily for seniors, vulnerable people and first responders to visit.
+Museum visitor numbers will be limited, and we are reserving 10am to 11:00am daily for elders and vulnerable people to visit.

 Our desks at Admissions, Gift Shop and Café are now protected by dividers to follow physical distancing guidelines.
 Please follow the posted information when you visit and respect the physical distancing measures in place.